Peptide Name

 Phase 3 dose levels: TRIUMPH evaluates 4 mg, 9 mg, and 12 mg as target maintenance doses.

 Missed dose guidance: If a scheduled dose is missed, it can be taken within 5 days.
-If more than 5 days have passed, skip and resume on the next scheduled injection day.
+If more than 5 days have passed, skip it and resume on the next scheduled injection day.

 Vial Size: 5 mg